 How does the SP (Satisfactory Progress) grade work?

 Rules & Procedures of the Faculty states: “The grade SP may be assigned for coursework or projects that do not conform to standard terms (e.g., thesis, research courses, open learning, or multi-term project based learning coursework, etc.) when the student is making satisfactory progress; otherwise, the student should be assigned and F” (86).
 In Spring 2020, the SP is also available to any graduate course, even standard courses, if students are unable to complete course work or projects due to the change to on-line learning.
 “An SP grade will not be converted automatically but rather will remain until changed by the instructor or department chair when the instructor is not available.
 SP grades count towards credits completed but do not affect GPA until converted” (86).
 SP grades must be converted on the transcript for a student to graduate.
 Normally, “programs that want to apply the SP option need to designate the courses eligible for SP grades through the course curriculum approval/change process,” but for Spring 2020, this rule is lifted and the grade is available to any graduate course (86).

 Can a graduate student taking an undergraduate course choose the CR grading option?

 No. The CR grading option is not available for graduate students taking undergraduate courses.
 The CR grading option does not fit well with requirements for graduate courses, good standing, and graduate degrees.
-As Provost Pat Farrell and Deputy Provost Beth Dolan explained in their message, the current graduate course grading structure provides flexible options to accommodate graduate students' situations.
+As Deputy Provost Beth Dolan explained in her message, the current graduate course grading structure provides flexible options to accommodate graduate students' situations.